Your vision of where or who you want to be is the greatest asset you have.

 For example, someone will say to me, “in five years, I want to settle down, get married, and have kids.”

 I’ll say back, “are you becoming the type of person who has that life right now?
-Are you practicing thinking and feeling like someone who has that result?”
+Are you practicing thinking and feeling like someone who has that result?
+Do you have short term goals?
+How about other long term goals?”

 The answer is always no.